6 Signs Your Home Needs a Fresh Coat of Paint

 It also shows potential buyers that your home is in good shape and you’ve maintained it over the years, making it valuable and reliable for years to come.

 6. Color Choice

-The color that you choose for your home’s exterior a few years ago may be outdated.
-Exterior color paint trends come and go and in order to keep your house looking its best, you may want to pick a new color to increase curb appeal and make your home look more inviting.
+The color that you chose for your home’s exterior a few years ago may be outdated.
+Exterior color paint trends come and go.
+In order to keep your house looking its best, you may want to pick a new color to increase curb appeal and make your home look more inviting.

 Although we’ve gone over reasons to paint your home’s exterior and why it’s important, you don’t necessarily have to wait until the paint on your house peels and chips.
-Be proactive and paint your home’s exterior before it shows a major sign of wear to avoid dealing with unsightly paint.
-Dealing with it now will save you from dealing with bigger problems in the future.
+Be proactive and give your home’s exterior a fresh coat of paint before it shows major signs of wear.
+Dealing with it now will save you from bigger problems in the future.

 How Often Should I Paint My Home’s Exterior?